NodeSecure/js-x-ray/README.md

 The goal is to quickly identify dangerous code and patterns for developers and Security researchers.
 Interpreting the results of this tool will still require you to have a set of security notions.

-> Note: I have no particular background in security.
-I am more and more interested and passionate about static code analysis.
-But I would be particularly happy to know that my work can make a difference.
+> 💖 I have no particular background in security.
+I'm simply becoming more and more interested and passionate about static code analysis.
+But I would be more than happy to learn that my work can help prevent potential future attacks (or leaks).

 ## Goals
 The objective of the project is to successfully detect all potentially suspicious JavaScript codes..
 The target is obviously codes that are added or injected for malicious purposes..